IBM/MRI/README.md

 # MRI
 This repository contains source code for the paper [The Missing Invariance Principle found – the Reciprocal Twin of Invariant Risk Minimization](https://arxiv.org/abs/2205.14546).
+This repository is based on the [Domainbed](https://github.com/facebookresearch/DomainBed) suite.

 ## Training

 Refer [here](https://github.com/benhuh/MRI/blob/main/domainbed/scripts/train.py) for details on how to train a model.
-An example training procedure to train on the ColoredMNIST dataset is implemented in the python script below:
+An example training procedure for the ColoredMNIST dataset is implemented in the python script below:

 ```sh
 from domainbed.scripts.train import main